chapter-three/oophp-training/all.md

 If you fail to implement all of the abstract methods outlined in the abstract class in a child concrete class, PHP will throw an error.

-Remember that abstract methods are only declarations, and that concrete methods methods must conatin a function body whereas abstract methods must not.
+Remember that abstract methods are only declarations, and that concrete methods must contain a function body whereas abstract methods must not.

 PHP will throw an error if: